Most homeowners don’t realize that your air conditioner actually has two responsibilities: to cool and dehumidify your home.

 To ensure that you and your family stay cool and healthy this summer, keep your AC thermostat fan setting to AUTO.

-Coolray is your Atlanta and Birmingham area home comfort expert with specialists in heating, air conditioning, air quality, plumbing, and electrical.
+Coolray is your Atlanta, Nashville and Birmingham area home comfort expert with specialists in heating, air conditioning, air quality, plumbing, and electrical.
 Have more questions?
 We’d be happy to help – just contact us online.

 Get up-to-date current news, promotions and industry tips.